ziyyaa1/ziyyaa1/README.md

 ## 📝 About Me
 -I started my journey @FAST Karachi, and now I'm pursuing my Computer Science major @University of Manitoba, along with triple minors in Mathematics, Statistics, and Economics. 🚀

-I'm passionate about
+I'm passionate about a variety of things:

-📖 Literature, 🚀 Rockets & 🌌 Northern Lights.
+📖 Literature – I love diving into different worlds through books.
+🚀 Rockets – The technology and science behind space exploration fascinates me.
+🌌 Northern Lights – Their beauty and wonder are something that I’m always captivated by.
-But what excites me the most is coding.💻
+But what excites me the most?
+Coding! 💻
-- [Technology/Skills you're learning]

 ## 🛠️ Technologies & Tools
 ![Languages](https://img.shields.io/badge/Languages-JavaScript%20%7C%20Python%20%7C%20Java-000000?style=for-the-badge)